OpenDroneMap/docs/sw/_sources/arguments.rst.txt

 :ref:`auto-boundary<auto-boundary>`
   Automatically set a boundary using camera shot locations to limit the area of the reconstruction.
 This can help remove far away background artifacts (sky, background landscapes, etc.).
 See also --boundary.
 Default: ``False``

+:ref:`auto-boundary-distance<auto-boundary-distance>` <positive float>
+  Specify the distance between camera shot locations and the outer edge of the boundary when computing the boundary with --auto-boundary.
+Set to 0 to automatically choose a value.
+Default: ``0``

 :ref:`boundary<boundary>` <json>
   GeoJSON polygon limiting the area of the reconstruction.
 Can be specified either as path to a GeoJSON file or as a JSON string representing the contents of a GeoJSON file.
 Default: ``